HalfDemon/iscore-rails/README.md

 8. Wait.
 The core team will look the changes.
 They may ask you to make some changes.
 If they do move to step 9 (nine).
 If not your done
 9. If changes were requested please make the changes on the same topic branch and push them for your fork.
+10. Go back to Step 8, (repeat if needed)
 ## Team Descriptons ([from the Offical Iowa State Documention](https://www.iac.iastate.edu/wiki/File:ITOCDC12-Rules.pdf))
 * Blue Teams - Competitors playing the role of the Information Assurance community.
 These teams must identify and defend against various security threats via the Competition network.